 Arrive at the airport for your flight to Olbia or Alghero.
 On arrival, we transfer by coach to the coastal town of Cannigione, where we stay for three nights with dinner at the four-star Hotel Baja.
 Nestled in the Gulf of Arzachena on the Costa Smeralda, the hotel is a short walk from the beach and close to a number of cafés and shops.

-Today we explore the dazzling Costa Smeralda, perhaps the best-known corner of Sardinia and yet completely unlike anywhere else on the island.
+This morning we explore the dazzling Costa Smeralda, perhaps the best-known corner of Sardinia and yet completely unlike anywhere else on the island.
 In the 1960s, the Aga Khan hand-picked this very spot to carve out a corner of paradise.
 Today its main town, Porto Cervo, is an exclusive playground for the fabulously well-heeled and famous, and its pristine appearance and pale colour palette are a result of strict building regulations.
 There’s a fascinating juxtaposition between the rugged and refined – the naturally rocky coastline is populated by gleaming yachts and designer boutiques.
-To discover Costa Smeralda’s more serene side, we pass through a selection of its most charming towns and villages, where we’ll see locals going about their day in attractive squares and green spaces.
+To introduce the Costa Smeralda’s more serene side, we pass through a selection of its most charming villages, where we’ll see locals going about their day in attractive squares and green spaces.
 Later this afternoon, you will have time to further explore Cannigione or relax at the hotel.

 This morning we drive to Santa Teresa di Gallura on the north coast to take the ferry to Corsica.
 A highlight of the 50-minute ferry ride are the marvellous views of the grand approach to Bonifacio, located at the southernmost point of Corsica.
 Much-photographed Bonifacio boasts an expansive citadel, which is perched atop a limestone promontory poised over the glittering harbour and chic marina.
 Although Corsica has been a part of France for centuries, there’s a unique local identity with strong Italian influences and Bonifacio certainly has a distinctly Italianate feel, with narrow streets flanked by Genoese tenements.
 Listen closely to the local dialect, which is based on Ligurian and a legacy of the days when Corsica was under Genoese control.
 The island’s most famous son, military general Napoleon Bonaparte, was born to a family of Italian origins.